plancsar/PlayOnUru/README.md

 # Other scripts
 Basic Bash install scripts for Linux and macOS, using only Wine (preferably from WineHQ) and winetricks.

-<b>shardinstall</b>: to install MOULa, Gehn, Open Cave and/or Minkata.
+<b>shardinstall-moul</b>: to install MOULa, Gehn, Open Cave and/or Minkata.
 If MOULa is installed first, the other options will copy the game files from it.

-<b>deepinstall</b> (WIP): to install and configure a Deep Island client, possibly (but not currently) including the conversion of the Myst V Ages.
-Currently based on the GOG installer only.
-The full installer path should be inputted when requested.
+<b>shardinstall-pots</b> (WIP): to install and configure Uru CC + Drizzle, Deep island and/or The Open Cave (PotS).
+Currently based on the 25th Anniversary app on macOS, or the GOG installer on Linux, which should be in the same folder as the script.